-The School of Business offers one undergraduate degree program: Bachelor of Science in Business Administration degree (BSBA).
+The School of Business offers one undergraduate degree program: A nominal 4-year, 120 semester unit Bachelor of Science in Business Administration degree (BSBA).

 The responsibility for developing, modifying, and maintaining the undergraduate degree program is performed by the School of Business Curriculum Committee which is led by a faculty group.
 Input from other stakeholders, such as qualified students, the dean, librarian, assessment coordinator, administrators, and employers is welcomed.